Mark S. Palmer, Director of Bands

 Mr. Palmer holds a bachelors degree in advertising and bachelors and masters degrees in music education from West Virginia University.
 He graduated from John Marshall High School in Glen Dale, WV.

-Under Mr. Palmer's direction, the UHS symphonic winds was named a West Virginia Music Educators Association Honor Ensemble in 2014 and 2019.
-The symphonic winds and jazz ensemble have each received superior (I) ratings every year since his arrival, and the concert band has received superior (I) ratings seventeen times during the same span.
-More recently, under the direction of former UHS Assistant Director of Bands Neil King, the jazz ensemble was named the WVMEA High School Honor Jazz Ensemble in 2013, 2014, and 2015, and the jazz combo was named WVMEA's first "X" Honor Ensemble in 2016.
+Under Mr. Palmer's direction, the UHS symphonic winds was named a West Virginia Music Educators Association Honor Ensemble in 2014, 2019, and 2022.
+The symphonic winds and jazz ensemble have each received superior (I) ratings every year since his arrival, and the concert band has received superior (I) ratings twenty-one times during the same span.

 His bands at Cameron High School also consistently received superior ratings and high scores.

-Mr. Palmer worked as a graduate assistant in the WVU Division of Music during the 1999-2000 school year, teaching guitar and working as a university supervisor for student teachers.
-He has continued a close relationship with the WVU Division of Music, hosting over 60 student teachers at UHS.
+Mr. Palmer worked as a graduate assistant in the WVU Division of Music during the 1999-2000 school year, teaching guitar and working as a university supervisor for student teachers, and has continued a close relationship with the WVU Division of Music, hosting 67 student teachers at UHS as of 2022.

-Mr. Palmer was named the Phi Beta Mu (National Bandmasters Honorary) West Virginia Bandmaster of the Year for 2014-2015, and the University High School Teacher of the Year in 2014.
-He was elected to Phi Beta Mu in 2008, served as president of the West Virginia Bandmasters Association from 2009-2015, and served on the West Virginia Music Educators Association Executive Board during that same span.
-In 2018, he was appointed to serve on the National Federation of High Schools Music Committee.
+Mr. Palmer was named the Phi Beta Mu (International Bandmasters Honorary) West Virginia Bandmaster of the Year for 2014-2015, and the University High School Teacher of the Year in 2014.
+He was elected to Phi Beta Mu in 2008, and has served as the vice president of the WV chapter since 2020.
+He served as president of the West Virginia Bandmasters Association from 2009-2015, served on the West Virginia Music Educators Association Executive Board during that same span, and served on the National Federation of High Schools Music Committee from 2018-2022.
+In 2022, he was awarded the National Band Association Citation of Excellence.

 Mr. Palmer, his wife Jen, and their sons Max and Sam live in Morgantown.